Mildred Pierce: Plot

-Weeks pass as Mildred moves to Reno, Nevada to establish residency in order to get a speedy divorce from Monty.
+Weeks pass as Mildred moves to Reno, Nevada, to establish residency in order to get a speedy divorce from Monty.
 Bert visits her.
-Mildred ultimately is forced to resign from her business empire, leaving it to Ida, a former company assistant.
-Bert and Mildred, upon the finalization of her divorce, remarry.
+Mildred ultimately is forced to resign from her company, leaving it to Ida, a former assistant.
+Mildred and Bert, upon the finalization of her divorce, remarry.
 Veda travels to Reno and apparently reconciles with Mildred, but several months later, Veda reveals that her voice has healed and announces that she is moving to New York City with Monty.
-The "reconciliation" (which had been accompanied by reporters and photographers) was designed to defuse the negative publicity resulting from the affair with her stepfather, and it emerges the apparent loss of her voice was a ploy so that she could renege on her existing singing contract and be free to take up a more lucrative one offered by another company.
-As she leaves the house, a broken Mildred, encouraged by Bert, eventually says "to hell" with the monstrous Veda, and the pair agree to get "stinko" (drunk).
+The "reconciliation" (which had been accompanied by reporters and photographers) was designed to defuse the negative publicity resulting from their affair, and it emerges the apparent loss of her voice was a ploy so that she could renege on her existing contract and be free to take up a more lucrative one offered by another company.
+As Veda leaves the house, a broken Mildred, encouraged by Bert, eventually says "to hell" with her monstrous daughter, and the pair agree to get "stinko" (drunk).